8 Signs of a Good Doctor – They Always Have Patience!

 8 Signs of a Good Doctor

-1) They always have patience.
+1) They have patience.
 I pay more to see GPs who take an hour to get to know me on the first visit.
 Why?
 Because I take my health seriously.
 We get one body per lifetime and I don’t want to risk misdiagnosis.
 I once saw a doctor after hours, who not only charged me extra (despite doing a five minute consult), he gave me drugs for the wrong illness, which didn’t work.
-The doctors and healers I see now take their time.
+The healers I see now take their time.
 They may not always be punctual, but that’s a small price to pay for getting issues resolved.
 Sometimes, an accurate diagnosis is 99% of the cure.
 Do it once, do it well.

 Tip: According to a study reported by Reader’s Digest, the average patient speaks for 12 seconds before their doctor interrupts them.
 Observe whether your doctor lets you finish talking before offering their opinion.
 If you need to, ask them to give you a chance to explain your situation, so they have the full picture.